vinayjain38/rasa-demo/data/nlu/nlu.md

 - python sdk
 - how to run sdk endpoint in background
 - sdk
+- cool, does rasa connect with oracle ebs?

 ## intent:telljoke
 - Can you tell a joke?